Anirudhpatil367/zomato-data-pipeline/README.md

 🛠️ **Architecture & Services Used**

-The pipeline integrates with a modern data stack combining AWS tools and Spark for scalable data processing:
+The pipeline integrates with a modern data stack combining AWS tools and Glue for scalable data processing:

 ### Services Involved:
 - **Kaggle Dataset**: Public Zomato dataset used as the raw data source.
 - **AWS S3**: Store raw and transformed data securely.
-- **Apache Spark**: Perform large-scale transformations and filtering for Bangalore restaurants.
+- **AWS Glue (PySpark)**: Perform transformations and filtering for Bangalore restaurants using PySpark scripts.
-- **AWS Glue**: Clean, enrich, and catalog the transformed dataset.
 - **AWS Glue Crawler**: Automatically infer schemas and register tables in the Glue Data Catalog.
 - **Snowflake**: Store analysis-ready data for scalable querying.
 - **Snowpipe**: Enable continuous ingestion from S3 into Snowflake.